Region 3 Bylaws

-5.5 No person may stand for election for the office of Delegate unless they have attended at least one AMA-MSS National Meeting, which may include the current meeting, at the time said election shall take place.
+5.5 No person may stand for election for the position of Delegate unless they have attended at least one AMA-MSS National Meeting, which may include the current meeting, at the time said election shall take place.

-5.6 In the event of a vacancy in a medical student regional delegate position, the linked alternate delegate as outlined in Rule 7.6 shall fill that vacancy.
+5.6 In the event of a vacancy in a regional delegate position, the linked alternate delegate as outlined in Rule 7.6 shall fill that vacancy.
 If the linked alternate delegate is unable to fill the position, one of the remaining Region III alternate delegates shall be eligible to fill a regional delegate vacancy unless none of the regional alternate delegates are available.

 5.7 In the event of any remaining vacancies in a regional delegate or regional alternate delegate position at least 30 days before an Annual or Interim meeting, the Chair shall call a special election to fill that vacancy, for that meeting only, in accordance with these bylaws.

 5.8 In the event of any remaining vacancies in a regional delegate or regional alternate delegate position less than 30 days before an Annual or Interim meeting, the following shall be considered to be the appropriate authority’ of Region III that is empowered to appoint a substitute delegate or alternate delegate, for that meeting only, as necessary:

 - second, if the Region III Chair is unavailable, the Region III Vice Chair; and

 - next, if the Region III Chair and Vice Chair are unavailable the regional delegate that is predetermined by the Chair; and